Using Inclusive, Non-Stigmatizing Language to Better Communicate about Health Equity

 - Pregnant people, instead of pregnant women

-Using plain language can also help make communications accessible to
+Using plain language can also help make communications accessible

 multiple audiences.
 The Rural Health Literacy Toolkit provides